How cancer develops

 They are often passed down through generations.
-They can affect your chances of developing cancer, for example changes in the BRCA1 and BRCA2 genes can lead to an increased risk of breast and ovarian cancers.
+They can affect a person's chances of developing cancer, for example changes in the BRCA1 and BRCA2 genes can lead to an increased risk of breast and ovarian cancers.
 We look for these changes if they are thought to be the cause of someone’s cancer.

 We can also look for these changes in patients who don’t have cancer – but only if they want us to.
 In this case these are called ‘additional findings’.
-Read more about additional findings.

 These are changes that occur in the genome of cancer cells.
 Somatic mutations can be caused by environmental factors.
 For example, damaging UV rays from the sun cause changes of the C base in DNA to a T, which can lead to tumour formation.
-These can be detected by whole genome sequencing, by comparing the sequence from the patient’s blood sample and the sequence from a sample of their tumour.
+These can be detected by whole genome sequencing, by comparing the sequence from a patient’s sample and the sequence from a sample of their tumour.